trussworks/trussels-guide/Trussels-Guide.md

 If you have questions about a scheduled interview or something else related to hiring, ping @hiring-support.

 ## Tool: Expensify (expense tracking) + our credit card
-(We are transitioning our credit cards from Chase to Wells Fargo.
-For now, you will receive cards from both banks.
-Use the Chase card now.
-Do not use the Wells Fargo card yet.
-More information to come.)

 We track our expenses in Expensify.
 You’ll set up an account and join our organization.
 Please use your Truss card, rather than a personal card, for anything related to Truss or our clients whenever possible.

-* Tag transactions with the client name.
-* Select “reimbursable” if it you paid with a personal card or cash.
-* Set up auto reporting.
-At least once a month is great.
-	* Details on how to do so are forthcoming.
-In the meantime, ask in #accounting
-	* Default to Truss group policy
-	* It’s probably worth doing a pass through all of those screens if you want to enable the automation.
-There’s a lot in there that can make it work better, or that can hose you if you screwed around before.
-* For any amount over $75, please include a picture of the receipt.
-For most expenses below that, Expensify’s auto-generated receipt is acceptable.
-The exception is lodging.
-[We *always* need a receipt for lodging](https://blog.expensify.com/2011/03/04/from-the-help-desk-how-do-we-know-your-ereceipts-will-stand-up-to-an-irs-audit/).
-* :lock:[Common questions about categories and how to file reports are answered in this doc](https://docs.google.com/document/d/1HF17jjmPVt6UznpvJccGszzdI71WueJxlQ8R62wypSs/edit).
-Also includes how-to for our credit card, including what address to use.
+Please check out :lock:[the Truss Guide to Credit Cards, Expense Categories, Expensify, and Reimbursement Policy](https://docs.google.com/document/d/111fUHlCubh2MG00JjKbWzgZ5uHdnQEPeLCcFuWl7l3g/edit#heading=h.vgnrvk7wzdu2).

 (Want a low-stakes way to try out Expensify?
 Consider making your first expense from the “Employee Effectiveness” budget to send your Onboarding Buddy something.)